AfricasVoices/Project-MAAP-Somalia/README.md

 - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
 The resulting data will be saved to a TracedData JSON file in <data-root>/03 PDM Demogs Merged/

 ### 4. Merge SCOPE data
-Uses the *TracedData JSON file from (3)* merges SCOPE data into it by running the following command in the `run_scripts` directory:
+Uses the *TracedData JSON file from (3)* merges SCOPE data into it by running the following command in the `scripts` directory:
 ```
 ./04_merge_scope.sh <user> <data-root> <scope-path>
 ```